You are here

 Cytospora canker occurs most often on older trees, especially those that are planted in poor sites.
 Trees weakened by environmental stresses, such as drought, freeze injury, or high temperatures, also are more susceptible to canker diseases.
 The Cytospora canker fungus may attack many different species of hardwood trees, conifers, and shrubs.

-Signs and symptoms of Cytospora canker
+Symptoms of Cytospora canker

 Trees infected with the Cytospora canker fungus typically show scattered branch dieback, often starting on the lower branches or where trunk cankers are formed.
 A close look at the dead branches usually reveals the presence of sticky white sap in conifers. this resinous sap in response to the infection by the canker fungus.
 In hardwood trees, sunken discolored areas that enlarge (cankers) develop in trunk and limbs.